Interpretive Circuits - Whalers’ path

 A few metres ahead, on P2, is the Whaler Boats’ House, where the whalers often gathered to eat or for other social activities when they were not hunting.
 It is now an interpretation centre with an exhibition about whale hunting.

 Following along the main road you reach P3, where you can see the ruins of the old Whalers Village.

 On P4, there is an “eira”, an expression that dates back to the 16th century, naming the circular floors near the houses, where the collected cereals were left to dry, thresh or clean.

 Follow the trail marks to reach P5, where you will find the ruins of the old Costado da Nau whale lookout.
 It was here that the first volcanic manifestations of Capelinhos were seen.

-At the end of the circuit, visit the Capelinhos Volcano Interpretation Centre and get to know more about one of the most important phenomena in the Azorean history of the 20th century.
+At the end of the circuit, visit the Capelinhos Volcano Interpretation Centre and discover more about one of the most important phenomena in the Azorean history of the 20th century.